kgcdream2019/dinastycoin/ANONYMITY_NETWORKS.md

 a transaction is sent over a Tor/I2P connection via timing analysis + size of data sent during that timeframe.
 I2P should provide better protection against this attack - its connections are not circuit based.
-However, if a node is only using I2P for broadcasting Monero transactions, the total aggregate of I2P data would also leak information.
+However, if a node is only using I2P for broadcasting Dinastycoin transactions, the total aggregate of I2P data would also leak information.

 #### Mitigation

 There is no current mitigation for the user right now.
-This attack is fairly sophisticated, and likely requires support from the internet host of a Monero user.
+This attack is fairly sophisticated, and likely requires support from the internet host of a Dinastycoin user.

 In the near future, "whitening" the amount of data sent over anonymity network connections will be performed.
 An attempt will be made to make a transaction broadcast indistinguishable from a peer timed sync command.

-### Intermittent Monero Syncing
+### Intermittent Dinastycoin Syncing

 If a user only runs `dinastycoind` to send a transaction then quit, this can also be used by an ISP to link a user to a transaction.